Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Users who want to blog about `Raku` are suggested to always at least mention `Raku Programming Language` in their blog post, or in the boilerplate of their blog posts.
-Mentioning of `Perl 6` in such blog posts is **discouraged**, unless the blog post is actually about the renaming process.
+Mentioning of `Perl 6` in such blog posts is **discouraged**, unless the blog post is actually about the renaming process or historical matters.

-When using social media that use hash-tags, users are suggested to use the `#raku-lang` hash-tag, and **not** use the `#perl6` hash-tag, unless the post is actually about the renaming process.
+When using social media that use hash-tags, users are suggested to use the `#raku-lang` hash-tag, and **not** use the `#perl6` hash-tag, unless the post is actually about the renaming process or historical matters.

 Of course, the same applies to more official social media usage by the core development team.